inbn/tweets-to-filler-text/readme.md

 ## Generating text

 1. Run `npm run get-tweets`.
-This should generate a file, `tweets.json` containing tweets.
+This should generate a file, `_data/tweets.json` containing tweets.
+1. Run `npm run build-corpus`.
+This should generate a file, `_data/corpus.json` containing the corpus used for generating text.
 1. Run `npm run generate-text`.
-A paragraph of filler text should now appear in the console.
+A paragraph of text should now appear in the console.